 You know that customer invoice that’s been sitting there for ages and you keep praying it’s going to get paid some day?
 It isn’t.
 Write it off and move on.
 And while you’re at it, write off all those other ones sitting there that won’t get paid either.
 It’s going to hurt taking those on the chin but time heals all wounds and hopefully you’ve learned a valuable lesson.

-Let’s face it, Q4 is chopped up with so many holidays and vacations that it can be difficult to gain and keep momentum on new projects.
+Let’s face it, sometimes it can be difficult to gain and keep momentum on new projects.
 Focus on finishing what you have going on and have your team focus their efforts into what they can finish and do well.
 Most importantly, take some time off and reset yourself.
 Overworked and stressed out employees do more harm than good so make sure you do that yourself and get refreshed.

 To learn more about how Clockwork helps small businesses realize and work towards a better financial future, create your account to start a free 14-day trial (no credit card required).
 Connect your QuickBooks Online or Xero account to create your first financial model in minutes.

 Receive our latest news straight to your inbox